dominictarr/level-map-merge/README.md

 The included `./example.js` builds a full text index for the npm registry is about ~1.5 minutes.

+## JSON

+one of the performance improvements possible in `map-merge` is to run a batch and keep the merged data structure in memory, instead of stringifing and parsing.
+Building an inverted index of all the READMEs in npm takes over 20 minutes parsing JSON, but only 40 seconds keeping it as objects!

 ## Example

 Inverted Index (word -> list of documents it appears in)